.webp)

-Users were intimidated by long blockchain addresses, frequently made mistakes when entering them, and did not trust the process.
+Users were intimidated by long blockchain addresses, frequently made mistakes when entering them and did not trust the process.

 The bank wanted to launch a crypto‑transfer experience that could be re‑used by external partners as a white‑label product.

-A simpler, safer flow would increase transaction volume, reduce support costs, and open new commission revenue streams.
+A simpler, safer flow would increase transaction volume, reduce support costs and open new commission revenue streams.

-Loses in Crypto in 2024
+Losses in crypto in 2024

 Email/ID → automatic resolution → select crypto → enter amount → confirm → send